 A violent tragedy by a contemporary of Nero, in a faithful and uncut translation by one of our leading dramatists.

-Atreus, Agamemnon's father, takes revenge on his brother Thyestes by murdering Thyestes's sons and serving their flesh up for their father's dinner.
+Atreus, Agamemnon's father, takes revenge on his brother Thyestes by murdering Thyestes' sons and serving their flesh up for their father's dinner.

-Thyestes is also published in Caryl Churchill Plays: Three
+Thyestes is also available in the collection Caryl Churchill Plays: Three

 'It is a sign of Ms Churchill's success that, without rubbing in any parallels, her version constantly prompts thoughts... of the ethics of revenge, of the latest reports from Rwanda, of what has happened in its time on all five continents'Sunday Telegraph